 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines and foods can affect how this medicine works.
 Tell your doctor if you are taking any of the following:

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, have endometriosis, or a history of cancer.
-Tell your doctor if you have asthma, diabetes, epilepsy, heart failure, high blood pressure, high cholesterol, high or low calcium in the blood, kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
-Tell your doctor if you have had serious allergic reactions (such as hereditary angioedema).
+- Tell your doctor if you are breastfeeding or if you have endometriosis, asthma, diabetes, epilepsy, heart failure, high blood pressure, high cholesterol, kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
+Tell your doctor if you have a history of cancer or serious allergic reactions (such as hereditary angioedema).

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.